10 peculiar and splendid masks

 This is a mask that links a coup in central Africa to the regional Victorian city of Shepparton.

 Called the Elephant Man mask, it was made by artist Nickel Mundabi Ngadwa in Australia in 2011.

 Nickel and his family were forced to flee the Democratic Republic of Congo in 2000 and finally sought refuge in Australia in 2009.

 A gag mask

-Former AFL footballer and current media personality Sam Newman’s career is as long as it is controversial.
+Former Aussie Rules footballer and media personality Sam Newman’s career is long and marked by controversy.

 This mask harkens back to a simpler time for Newman.
 It was used on several occasions in The Footy Show, once after the 1995 grand final and again in 1997, for a 'two headed' visual gag.

 In more recent times, Newman was a central figure in the booing controversy surrounding Adam Goodes.
 An Adnyamathanha and Narungga man and one of the game's greatest players, Goodes was forced into retirement in 2015 after being continually booed by opposition crowds.
 Newman was one of the more prominent voices claiming this had nothing to do with Goodes' stand against racism.

 'People are not booing you, Adam, because you are an Aboriginal, they are booing you because you are a jerk,' Newman said to the 2014 Australian of the Year through the medium of The Footy Show.

 The unfortunate saga was the subject of two documentaries released in 2019.